What Are Your Stories About the Cabrini-Green Community?

 Our goal is to create a space to hold and share these stories and learn directly from you what has been missing from the history of Cabrini-Green.
 We also want to hear about the impact the redevelopment of Cabrini-Green has had on your life.
 The publicly funded redevelopment came at the expense of many who were displaced, including folks who didn’t live long enough to see it.

 Again, we hope that with your permission we can talk with you more about your stories and connections to Cabrini-Green that will help with our ongoing reporting on the political decisions that have disproportionately affected Black and low-income people.

-Use this form below to share with us your story, or email us at engagewithBGA@bettergov.org.
+You can also use this form below to share with us your story or email us at engagewithBGA@bettergov.org.

 This story was updated at 6:00 a.m. on December 15, 2021, from its original publication date on November 5, 2021, following the launch of the "Cabrini-Green: A History of Broken Promises" investigation, a partnership with CatchLight and the Institute for Nonprofit News as part of the CatchLight Local Visual Storytelling Initiative.